mihai-m-and-m/graphql-server-simplified/README.md

 Value will be one object with keys as "Query root types"

-Every key will have a value of object made of required `target`, `types` and `args` .
+Every key will have a value of object made of required `target`, `types` and `arguments` .
 Also you can optionally add `description`

-`args` key will be an object with one or multiple valid fields from `target` key which must be a valid schema name
+`arguments` key will be an object with one or multiple valid fields from `target` key which must be a valid schema name

-Also inside `args` adding `searchBy` key and value will auto make a full "search type" including all fields from `target`
+Also inside `arguments` adding `searchBy` key and value will auto make a full "search type" including all fields from `target`

 ### Supported Queries types